chrisselig/azureDatabricksLakehouse/README.md

-# bikesharingDW
-My first data engineering project, creating a Synapse datawarehouse
+Second data engineering project, using Python, Spark and Azure Databricks to create a data lakehouse architecture.

 ## Introduction